-If it’s your in-laws who are doing the gifting then I suggest you ask your partner to broach the topic as they may be able to broach the topic in the most sensitive way.
+If it’s your in-laws who are doing the gifting then I suggest you ask your partner to broach the topic as they may be able to so the most sensitive way.

-Remember that gifts are one of the love languages, asking a certain type of person not give gifts of to give less extravagant gifts can be genuinely hurtful.
+Remember that gifts are one of the love languages and most gifts are given from a place of love.
+Asking a certain type of person not give gifts of to give less extravagant gifts can be genuinely hurtful.

 What to do with Non-Montessori Gifts

 So what do you if a relative reuses to accept your Montessori approach and insists in showering your child with gifts that you deem inappropriate?

 This is a great opportunity to show your child how to practice the Montessori concept of Grace and Courtesy.
 Except in already fraught relationships (and that’s a separate issue so be sure you’re not projecting other problems on to a simple present), gifts are given out of a genuine desire to make your child happy.
 Appreciate the love that surrounds your child and thank the giver.

 If you do write thank you cards you might offer a polite but generic thanks for anything you won’t use and offer very specific thanks for any ‘appropriate’ gifts.
 “Thank you so much for the art supplies you gave Alfie, he’s been using them every day and our kitchen is covered in his creations!
 We really appreciate how much thought you put into choosing something that fits our Montessori home.”
 EVENTUALLY the message will sink in!